-4) Brussels- The capital of Belgium is loaded with delicious treasures of food and drink… amazing beer, chocolate, waffles, mussels and other awesome food (often cooked in beer) makes the city one of the culinary darlings of Europe.
+The capital of Belgium is loaded with delicious treasures of food and drink… amazing beer, chocolate, waffles, mussels and other awesome food (often cooked in beer) makes the city one of the culinary darlings of Europe.
 Brussels also boasts fantastic architecture and is the cartoon capital of Europe, with a museum dedicated to the Smurfs and Tin Tin which were founded there.
 It’s a quirky city that even has a statue of a little boy peeing as one of its symbols.

 Belgium, like many powerful European countries, also has a nasty colonial history.
 Even today the country is world’s largest diamond trader, with many of the gems obtained under very suspect conditions.
 Residents of Brussels are also notorious for giving bad directions and even the maps have mistakes.
-Making you get lost seems like a fun pass time for many there.
+Helping visitors get lost seems like a fun pass time for many Belgians!

-3) Athens- A city most people generally love or hate.
+Athens is a city most people generally love or hate.
 The birthplace of democracy contains some of the world’s most famous ancient relics within the awe inspiring acropolis, like the Parthenon.

 Outside the acropolis is a different story.
 Modern Athens has developed into an urban concrete jungle and is one of the most polluted cities in Europe.

+It’s a great city to eat quality food cheap, especially now during tough economic times in Greece.
 Athens generally gets a thumbs up from us.
-Don’t completely skip it for the islands if you don’t have to, it’s worth a couple days at least.
+Don’t completely skip it for the Greek islands if you don’t have to, it’s worth a couple days at least.

-Singapore has a massive discrepancy of wealth and ritzy shopping plazas are everywhere.
+Singapore has a massive disparity of wealth and ritzy shopping plazas are everywhere.
 This is a draw for some people, the problem is that there is no minimum wage and many Malaysians cross the border to work for around $24 Singapore a day (about $20 USD) for a 16 hour day.
 In one of the fancy shopping centers we saw an all you can eat buffet for $35 Singapore… and the line was out the door.
 People pay heavy taxes and get very little in return: there is no retirement benefit.

 Singapore also has extremely strict rules- the punishments for swearing in public can be 2 years in jail, fines and caning!
 Want a swig of water on the metro?
 It’s best to wait, if an undercover police officer catches you, you will receive a $500 citation.

-1) Paris- The city of lights, romance, rudeness and sticker shock prices.
+The city of lights, romance, rudeness and sticker shock prices.
 Probably no other city in the world strikes such praise, adoration and sheer loathing.